GuanQunMu/GuanQunMu.github.io/index.md

 >Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics (WIPM) ,Chinese Academy of Sciences (CAS)
 March, 2019 -- Now

-Artiq is adopted by ion trap groups from NIST and Oxford as the control system of ion traps.
+  Artiq is adopted by ion trap groups from NIST and Oxford University as the control system of ion traps.
+It integrates FPGA, AOM and DDS, and can control experimental processes through Python.
 Our group also adopted it for the operation of quantum information.
-As the main developer of Artiq in our group, I used Python to design functions that can implement zeeman scan and rabi scan for a single qubit.
-In addition, according to the experimental needs, I designed a customized GUI py Python.
+  As the main developer of Artiq in our group, I designed functions that can implement zeeman scan and rabi scan for a single qubit and paluse shaping for DDS to Reduce AC-Stark effect.
+In addition, Based on scalability of Python, I made a custom GUI to facilitate the experimental process.

 <table border="0">
   <tr>